MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-app.md

 :::image type="content" source="media/powerbi/sales/sales-by-item-matrix.png" alt-text="Screenshot of the Sales by Item matrix" lightbox="media/powerbi/sales/sales-by-item-matrix.png":::

-## Report overview in the Power BI sales app
+## Report overview in the Power BI Sales app

-The following table describes the Power BI reports in the sales app and how you can use them.
+The following table describes the reports in the Power BI Sales app and how you can use them.

 | To... | Open in Business Central (CTRL+select) | Learn more |
 | ----- | -------------------------------------- | ---------- |